Frequently Asked Questions

 from the minister of Government Services before you can be issued a marriage

-licence.
+license.
 For authorization, send the following documents to:

 The Office of the Registrar General